Azure/azure-sdk-for-net/sdk/storage/Azure.Storage.Blobs/AzureStorageNetMigrationV12.md

 v12

 The new library only supports constructing a client with a fully constructed SAS URI.
-Note that since client URIs are immutable once created, there is currently no way to rotate a SAS in a client.
+Note that since client URIs are immutable once created, a new client instance with a new SAS must be created in order to rotate a SAS.

 ```csharp
 Uri blobLocationWithSAS; // self-authenticating SAS URI to a blob